anshkhandelwal12/anshkhandelwal12/README.md

 Technical-Assistant Consultant · Co-mentor with Coding-blocks and for java and python and Data structure and Machine learning.
 Tutorial students and Implements the problemsGroup.
-Partnered with minors to plan and implement lessons in following institutions
+Partnered with minors to plan and implement lessons in following institutions.